 Will your driver be acting as a tour guide for you?
 Does he speak your language?
 We had a mix of English, Chinese, German, Spanish, and Polish being spoken in our van, and obviously the driver doesn’t speak all of these languages.
 The Spaniards in particular spoke very poor English and therefore missed out on a lot of what was being said by the driver, but it’s not uncommon for Moroccans to speak 4 or 5 languages, so just ask about the driver!

 How many other people will be on the tour?

 Will there be enough seats for everyone to sit comfortably in the van?
 If you’re travelling alone, will you have to share a room with another solo traveller in the hotel?

 Will we be picked up from our hotel?

 How will you get to the van for the start of the tour?
 Will they come pick you up for free in the morning?

 What is the best price you can offer me?

-- talk in a stage whisper to your travel companion about how it’s too expensive and you think you may just have to skip it altogether
+- Talk in a stage whisper to your travel companion about how it’s too expensive and you think you may just skip the tour altogether.

-- have a lowball amount in cash separate from your other cash so you can say “all the cash I have left is $$, and I’ll book it right now if you’re happy with that amount, otherwise I’ll have to try a different company, I can’t take anymore money from the ATM today”
+- Have a lowball amount in cash separate from your other cash so you can say “all the cash I have left is $$, and I’ll book it right now if you’re happy with that amount, otherwise I’ll have to try a different company.”

 Finalise your tour